aldoglielmo/aldoglielmo.github.io/_pages/talks.md

 nav_order: 5
 ---

-A list of seminars and lectures given.
+A list of invited seminars and lectures given, broadly cathegorised in three groups: “AI/ML for Science”, “AI/ML” and “AI/ML for Econ”.

 {% include bib_search.liquid %}